ztyyLV/web-twain-docs/faq/upload-multiple-files-at-a-time.md

     convertImage(0);
 }
 ```
-2. On the server, add an action page to process the uploaded data:
+2. On the server, add an action page to process the uploaded data, take c# as an example,

 ```csharp
 <%@ Page Language="C#" %>